mxnt10/Slackware15-Reposity/Extra/README.md

 Available resources:
 ```
-- checklink: Used for detect invalid links presents in that repository's scripts.

 - Cowsay 3.04 FIX        : Fix Patch for Slackware.
 - FrostWire EXTRA        : Icons for FrostWire.
 - FrostWire 6.9.2 FIX    : Fix Patch for Execution in Slackware.